 - In August 2016, Histogen (US) announced that it had raised $6 million in funding from Pineworld Capital, an affiliate of Huapont Life Sciences (China).
 And a month later in September 2016, Histogen just updated us on the details of this China-specific collaboration.
 “Pineworld will focus on clinical development, registration, marketing and sales of the Hair Stimulating Complex (HSC) injectable hair growth treatment in China.
 Under the terms of the license, Histogen will receive milestone payments, a transfer price on the product, and escalating royalties on future sales.”
 Huapont Life Sciences (SHE:002004) currently has a market cap of $2.9 billion when converted from Yuan.

-- In probably the most important news that has ever graced the hair loss world, in July 2016, Japanese electronics giant Kyocera announced that it was entering the hair regeneration market via a collaboration with the Japanese government-affiliated RIKEN Institute/Dr. Takashi Tsuji and Organ Technologies (Japan).
-As of today Kyocera (KYO) had a market cap of $18 billion.
+- In the most important hair loss related news this year, in July 2016, Japanese electronics giant Kyocera announced that it was entering the hair regeneration market via a collaboration with the Japanese government-affiliated RIKEN Institute/Dr. Takashi Tsuji and Organ Technologies (Japan).
+As of today Kyocera (KYOCY) had a market cap of $18 billion.

 - In May 2013, Shiseido (Japan) announced a technology transfer and collaboration agreement with Replicel (Canada).
 Shiseido is the world’s fifth largest cosmetics producer per wikipedia with a current market cap (TYO:4911) of $10.4 billion when converted from Yen.

-- Last but not least, privately-held Samumed (optimistically valued at $12 billion).
+- Last but not least is privately-held Samumed, which is very optimistically valued at $12 billion.
 I am not sure of precisely when Samumed entered the hair loss world, but the company started clinical trials in Australia in early 2013.

 - Note: Honorary mention to Aclaris Therapeutics, which has a market cap of $540 million.
 The company entered the hair loss world in March 2016 with the acquisition of Vixen Pharmaceuticals.